 If you’re going to spend a lot of time worrying about whether you will ever become fluent in Mandarin, that is time that could be spent learning the language.
 Also, having that mindset will hinder your Mandarin language courses because you’ll already feel like it’s too hard to accomplish.

 We don’t expect you to become fluent overnight.
 That’s impossible.
-What we expect is for you to enjoy your time studying Chinese in China and spending the time studying your course work.
+We expect you to enjoy your time studying Chinese in China and spending the time studying your course work.

 Teachers are here for you every step of the way and are always willing to help you get unstuck.

 Before you leave your home country, try to learn some basic Chinese.
-This will help you when you’re navigating through the airport, trying to get a taxi or ordering your favourite hot drink at a cafe.
+This will help you when you’re navigating through the airport, trying to get a taxi, or ordering your favorite hot drink at a cafe.

 Even if you only know how to say “你好，谢谢，再见” (“hello,” ” thank you,” “goodbye”) it shows that you’re making an effort with Mandarin and aren’t expecting everything to be in English.